Scrolling Web Page

 - Notice that the web page image hangs down below the bottom of the computer graphic.
 Since we want to show the full web page, we'll need a way to keep this part of the web page from being seen.
 Also, since this web page is going to "scroll" via animation, we'll also need a way for the top part of the web page from being seen as well.
 There are a couple of ways to do this:

-- Take a look at the download for this Chart of the Month.
+- Take a look at the download for this Power Chart.
 This is one way.
 The design elements from the master are copied to the slide.
 Since the background is white, we put white rectangles above and below the web page image.

 - If the design elements are not separate, then copy the background onto your slide and make sure it is perfectly sized and aligned with the design elements as they appear on the slide.
 Then duplicate the background so you have two of them.
 Crop one so that it spans the top of the slide to the top of the web page image.
 Crop the other so that it spans the bottom of the slide to the bottom of the web page image.

 - Make sure that the layering is correct now:

 - The top level should be the computer image

 - The next level should be the cropped backgrounds